As government shutdown looms, Trump says showdown over spending is 'not looking good'

 So far, Sen. Joe Manchin, D-W.Va., is the only Democrat who has indicated that he will vote for the resolution.

-Earlier Friday, demonstrators were seen protesting in support of the Deferred Action for Childhood Arrivals (DACA) program in the Russell Senate Office Building.
+Earlier in the day, demonstrators were seen protesting in support of the Deferred Action for Childhood Arrivals (DACA) program in the Russell Senate Office Building.
 Democrats are refusing to back a short-term spending bill unless it includes protections for illegal immigrants brought to the country as children.

+"Republicans – who control the House, Senate, and WH – are on the verge of making #TrumpShutdown a reality because they refuse to protect DREAMers and provide long-term certainty for our military, the opioid crisis, CHIP, and other key issues," House Minority Leader Nancy Pelosi tweeted late Friday night.

 During the day Friday, Schumer met with President Trump at the White House as part of an effort to avert the imminent shutdown.